 These idyllic scenes from old Atlantic City show the fancy hotels, beautiful boardwalk, busy beaches, and fashionable crowds – all part of why the city and the Jersey shore used to be one of the east coast’s top vacation destinations.

-Here are how some of the earliest American motorcars – the classic Maxwell automobiles, produced in New York – looked back around the turn of the century.
+Here is how some of the oldest American motorcars – the classic Maxwell automobiles, produced in New York – looked back around the turn of the century.

 Onboard these old Deluxe Overland Limited trains, every hotel luxury could be found – including a barber shop, valet service, a library, buffet meals, a mens’ clubroom, and a cafe dining car.
 Take a look!

 The White House in the early 1900s showed off President Teddy Roosevelt’s renovations, updating it for the 20th century.
 Here’s a look back at the mansion, inside and out, in high-resolution photos, plus detailed descriptions of the rooms.

 The old-fashioned benefits of breastfeeding are many, no matter what century you’re living in.
 Here’s a look back at some of what experts were saying about nursing babies back in the early 1900s.

 Women have destroyed the beauty of their hands by trying to transform with the scissors the blunt, thick finger ends that belong on the practical or elementary hand into the dainty or tapering fingertips.

 Mosey on over and meet William Cody, who was known in these parts for his Buffalo Bill’s Wild West & Congress of Rough Riders of the World exhibitions.
 Yee haw!

 San Francisco’s great old Sutro Baths was a huge structure with several enormous swimming pools, viewing galleries, museums and more, right next to the Golden Gate.
 See inside the Victorian marvel here!